List of Diary of a Wimpy Kid characters: Susan Heffley

 Susan Heffley (known as Ann Heffley in the online version) is the mother of Manny, Greg, and Rodrick, the wife of Frank and a homemaker.
-She is a loving and caring mother but can be embarrassing, bossy, hypocritical, dimwitted, overprotective, and naive.
-Susan seems to have very limited knowledge of kids Rodrick and Greg's age and constantly humiliates and ignores them.
-She constantly tries to get the family together which never works out.
+She is about the same age as Frank as they've been together since middle school.
+She is a loving, caring, and good-natured mother but can be embarrassing, bossy, hypocritical, dimwitted, overprotective, and naive.
+Susan seems to have very limited knowledge of kids Rodrick and Greg's ages and constantly humiliates and ignores them.
+She constantly tries to get the family together, which never works out.
 She and her husband Frank also show immense favoritism towards their youngest son, Manny.
+When Susan was young, she “stole” Frank from her sister Cakey when Cakey and him were dating because Frank revealed to like Susan more.
+In the 2011 film adaptation of Rodrick Rules, Susan has a column in the local newspaper known as Susan's Musings.

 In the film series, Susan is portrayed by Rachael Harris in the first three films, Alicia Silverstone in The Long Haul, and Erica Cerra in the animated films.

 Rodrick Heffley

-Rodrick Heffley is a 16-year-old boy and is also Greg and Manny's older brother and also a member of the heavy metal/punk band Löded Diper (Loaded Diaper).
-He loathes Greg and Rowley.
-Most of the time, they do not get along, and oftentimes, one of them, usually Rodrick, gets the other in trouble.
-However, affection is shown to Greg in the Diary of a Wimpy Kid: Dog Days film when he let Rodrick bring his band to celebrate his crush, Heather Hills', 16th birthday.
-Frank Heffley has trouble trusting him as he dislikes heavy metal and teenagers in general.
-Rodrick is not very intelligent, as he makes foolish assumptions or actions and cannot spell very well.
+Rodrick Heffley is a male teenager who is Greg and Manny's older brother.
+He is also a member of the heavy metal/punk band Löded Diper (a play on "Loaded Diaper" and rock bands with name spellings such as Def Leppard and Mötley Crüe).
+He was introduced hating Greg and Rowley.
+Most of the time in earlier books, Greg and Rodrick do not get along, and often one of them gets the other in trouble.
+However, he shows affection to him in the Diary of a Wimpy Kid: Dog Days film when Rodrick is allowed to bring his band, "Löded Diper", to celebrate his crush's (Heather Hills') 16th birthday.
+In addition, their relationship slowly improves over the course of the books.
+Frank Heffley has trouble trusting him, as he dislikes heavy metal and teenagers in general.
+Rodrick is seemingly not very intelligent, as he makes foolish assumptions and decisions, and cannot spell very well.
+Rodrick doesn't know how to type.
+Frank becomes frustrated by Rodrick's factual errors in his school assignments (for example, crediting Abraham Lincoln as the author of To Kill a Mockingbird).

-In the film series, Rodrick is portrayed by Devon Bostick in the first three films, Charlie Wright in The Long Haul, and Hunter Dillon in the animated films.
+In the film series, Rodrick is portrayed by Devon Bostick in the first three films, Charlie Wright in The Long Haul, and voiced by Hunter Dillon in the animated films.
+For the first three live-action films, the character's room is relocated to the attic, as the house used in the films has no basement.